ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 > NOTE 2: by the ISO8601 standard, only years >1582 are valid, since that was the year in which the Gregorian Calendar was put in place.
 For representing other years, there should be a mutual agreement between information interchange partners.

+Some exceptions to ISO 8601 specs is that in openEHR date/time/duration types, which dates back to RM 1.0.2 (and maybe before that):

+> ISO 8601 semantics not used in openEHR include:
+> • “expanded” dates, which have year numbers of greater than 4 digits, and may be negative; in openEHR, only 4-digit year numbers are assumed;
+> • the YYYY-WW-DD method of expressing dates (since this is imprecise and difficult to compute with due to variable week starting dates, and not required in health);
+> • partial date/times with fractional minutes or hours, e.g. hh,hhh or mm,mm; in openEHR, only fractional seconds are supported;
+> • the interval syntax.
+Intervals of date/times are supported in openEHR, but their syntax form is defined by ADL, and is standardised across all comparable types, not just dates and times.

+Following those rules, will include test data sets that break the openEHR rules, even if those are ISO 8601 valid, the SUT should mark them as invalid.

 ### 4.4.1.
 Test case DV_DATE open constraint

 | value                  | expected | violated constraints          |